 Depending on your timeline, each order comes with free ground shipping.
 While shipping varies by location, these oversized caskets typically reach their destination in 4 to 7 business days, making this an all-around great option.

-For a more affordable choice, choose Trusted Caskets.
+For a more affordable choice, choose Titan Caskets.
 This online casket retailer specializes in all different types of caskets, and they’re known for their service and quality.
 Though they have a limited selection of oversized caskets in different metals and finishes, they start at only $1,250.

 This is one of the lowest prices online, so you know you’re getting a good deal.
 Like other providers, Trusted Caskets also offers free standard ground shipping to most major cities.
 To get a next-day delivery, speak to one of their representatives by phone.